Don Laka - I Wanna Be Myself LP

 Constantly striving for the latest sounds, Laka’s early explorations culminated in his debut solo album, I Wanna Be Myself.
 “I went and did an album, recorded tracks at Downtown Studios [in downtown Johannesburg].
 Most of the album, except for ‘Let’s Move the Night,’ was done straight with a Fairlight at a different studio, of the guy that owned the Fairlight, Adrian Strydom.
 He was the only guy in the country who had a Fairlight, I think on the continent.

 “This was the first commercial record made on a Fairlight in this country.
 I remember the other instrument I used was Jupiter 8, which was a very expensive Roland synth, and I used a Juno-60.
 I would layer them.
 The only thing I programmed was the drums.
 You can hear the snare sound, I think it was a mix of some cracked bottles and something that we just mixed.

 Holed up in the studio, Laka remembers getting special input on ‘I Wanna Be Myself’ from master bassist Bakithi Khumalo, who would also feature prominently on Graceland. ”I remember I played all the instruments on it.
 I played bass, I played all.
 Bakithi walked into the studio and I said, ‘You know, I’m not a bass player.
 Baks, do you wanna do it?’
 And he nailed it, in one take!”

-Reissued for the first time is Don Laka's masterful album is coming out on November 22.
-Pre-order here!
+Reissued for the first time is Don Laka's masterful album is out now!